eloudon/pc_games/README.md

 Entering 1 or 2 in the terminal should return the additonal information about the listed tournaments.

-list - reprints the list of tournaments exit - exits the program
+list - reprints the list of tournaments, exit - exits the program

 ## Development